Skip to content

 Output

-A table whose first column, status, tags each row, followed by the data columns:
+A table whose first column, status, tags each row, followed by the data columns.
+For ordered / join a changed_columns column names the differing fields on a changed row:

 status Meaning